 Waterford is a somewhat small city located in the state of California.
-With a population of 8,824 people and two constituent neighborhoods, Waterford is the 433rd largest community in California.
+With a population of 8,962 people and two constituent neighborhoods, Waterford is the 433rd largest community in California.

 Housing costs in Waterford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The citizens of Waterford have a very low rate of college education: just 9.29% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The citizens of Waterford have a very low rate of college education: just 6.54% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

-Waterford is a very ethnically-diverse city.
+Waterford is an extremely ethnically-diverse city.
 The people who call Waterford home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Waterford, accounting for 51.29% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Waterford residents report their race to be White, followed by Asian.
-Waterford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 49.68% of the city’s residents.
-Important ancestries of people in Waterford include Italian, Portuguese, English, and Irish.
+Important ancestries of people in Waterford include German, Irish, Portuguese, English, and Italian.

-Waterford also has a high percentage of its population that was born in another country: 23.60%.
+Waterford also has a high percentage of its population that was born in another country: 17.30%.

 The most common language spoken in Waterford is English.
 Other important languages spoken here include Spanish and Portuguese.